nikdotdev/Jacket-Shop/README.md

 # Jacket-Shop
-This is just a web design i made with it by seeing from design i have design it just to make my css skills stronger!
+This is just a web design i made with it by seeing from dribble i have design it just to make my css skills stronger!